-- If you are 16 or over, contact us and register yourself as a carer to keep up to date with the latest information and support that is available to you; - Register as a carer with your GP surgery and ask about what support they offer to carers (turn to page 15); - If you are caring for an adult, Wiltshire Council's Advice and Contact team can offer information and advice about support that may be available to the person you care for.
+- Visit our website to find out more about the range of activities and services we offer unpaid carers; - Register as a carer with your GP surgery and ask about what support they offer to carers (turn to page 15); - If you are caring for an adult, Wiltshire Council's Advice and Contact team can offer information and advice about support that may be available to the person you care for.
 They can also arrange a Care Act assessment for the person you care for, even if they are not eligible for support funded by adult care.
-This can help identify any support service or equipment that would help both you and the person you care for.
-You can contact them: - On 0300 456 0111; - By emailing adviceandcontact @wiltshire.gov.uk; - Or by completing an online referral form at https://adultslas. wiltshire.gov.uk/web/portal/ pages/referrals/acreferral
+This can help identify any support service or equipment that would help both vou and the person you care for.
+You can contact them: - On 0300 456 0111: - By emailing adviceandcontact @wiltshire.gov.uk - Or by completing an online referral form at adultslas. wiltshire.gov.uk/web/portal/ pages/referrals/acreferral

-- If you have a child aged under 18 who helps to care for someone, speak to the Wiltshire Council Families and Children's Services Integrated Front Door on 0300 456 0108.
-They can arrange a young carer's assessment which will look at what support can be offered to you and your family; - If you are a parent carer and you look after a child under 18 with special educational needs and/or a disability, speak to the Wiltshire Parent Carer Council on 01225 764647 and they will be able to talk to you about support and information you might be able to access. - Think about what plans you might need to make for the future, including whether or not you may need to manage your loved one's health and financial affairs (turn to page 32); - Consider how you are going to manage financially - there may be benefits and financial support available to you (turn to page 24); - Plan for an emergency by signing up for a Carers Emergency Card (turn to page 19).
+- If you have a child under 18 who helps to care for someone, speak to the Wiltshire Council Families and Children's Services Integrated Front Door on 0300 456 0108.
+They can arrange a young carer's assessment which will look at what support can be offered to you and your family; - If you are a parent carer and you look after a child or young adult under 25 with special educational needs and/or a disability, speak to the Wiltshire Parent Council on 01225 764647 and they will be able to talk to you about support and information you might be able to access: - Think about what plans you might need to make for the future, including whether or not you may need to manage your loved one's health and financial affairs (turn to page 32); - Consider how you are going to manage financially - there may be benefits and financial support available to you (turn to page 24); - Plan for an emergency by creating an emergency plan (turn to page 19).